 - It just happens!

-Let’s start with why capping the free edge is so important.
-With time, the polished free edge will wear away with time, so the stronger those layers are, the less likely they will chip off.
+Time the polished free edge will wear away with time, so the stronger those layers are, the less likely they will chip off.
 Sealing the nails also prevents oils and water from getting underneath the polish and loosening it.

 I also have another trick that has helped me seal the edges of clients with shorter nails.
-Long nails are easy enough to cap with a swish of your brush, but short nail capping can get messy and time consuming.
+Long nails are easy enough to cap with a swish of your brush, but short nail capping can get messy and time-consuming.

-Seal those babies!
+5. Seal those babies!

-Best way to apply top coat:
+Best way to apply topcoat:

-- Shake your top coat at the start of the appointment and allow the gel to settle
+- Shake your topcoat at the start of the appointment and allow the gel to settle

-- Paint the top coat on two nails at a time then cure making sure to paint it the teeniest bit beyond where you started to apply the product around the cuticle and side walls to seal it
+- Paint the top coat on two nails at a time, then cure, making sure to paint it the teeniest bit beyond where you started to apply the product around the cuticle and sidewalls to seal it

 - Cap the edge just before you put the hands in the lamp to ensure no shrinkage has occurred away from the free-edge